The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 Indoor Outdoor Carpet: Use a vacuum just like you would on other carpet to keep sand, dirt and other detritus from ruining boat deck carpeting.
 This is a time when those little dustbusters really come in handy.

 Artificial Turf Grass: You can use a pressure washer to easily clean artificial turf grass on your boat deck.
-Some recommend using a product like Simple Green to get out stains on artificial turf grass.
+Some recommend using a product like Simple Green to remove stains from artificial turf grass.

 Vinyl Floor Deck Covering: Use a soap foam gun, which can be attached to a standard garden hose, to simply spray away any traces of dirt and scum.
 A chamois mop works equally well to scrub away stains.
 Better Boat Cleaning Wipes are a terrific way to quickly wipe away mishaps on the go.